nschneid/leamr/README.md

 # LEAMR

-**LEAMR** (**L**inguistically **E**nriched **AMR**, pronounced _lemur_) Alignments is a data release of alignments between AMR and English text for better parsing and probing of many different linguistic phenomena.
-We also include our code for the LEAMR aligner.
-For more details, read our paper.
+This repository contains the data and code for **LEAMR** (**L**inguistically **E**nriched **AMR**, pronounced _lemur_), a method for aligning nodes and edges of an AMR graph to spans of the corresponding English sentence.
+Compared to previous approaches, LEAMR achieves high accuracy and coverage, including characterization of special phenomena such as reentrancies.
+Details can be found in

-Austin Blodgett and Nathan Schneider.
-2021. _Probabilistic, Structure-Aware Algorithms for Improved Variety, Accuracy, and Coverage of AMR Alignments_.
-In Proceedings of the 59th Annual Meeting ofthe Association for Computational Linguistics.
+- Austin Blodgett and Nathan Schneider.
+2021.
+[Probabilistic, Structure-Aware Algorithms for Improved Variety, Accuracy, and Coverage of AMR Alignments](https://aclanthology.org/2021.acl-long.257).
+In _Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing_.
+- [Alignment Guidelines](<data-release/Alignment Guidelines.pdf>) included with the data

+Alignment data is provided in a stand-off format; to use it requires access to the AMR Release 3.0 corpus distributed by LDC, as described below.

-For other useful resouces for AMR research, also take a look at [AMR-utils](https://github.com/ablodge/amr-utils) and the [AMR Bibliography](https://nert-nlp.github.io/AMR-Bibliography/).
+Other resources for AMR research include [AMR-utils](https://github.com/ablodge/amr-utils) and the [AMR Bibliography](https://nert-nlp.github.io/AMR-Bibliography/).

 # Install